-In athletic horses, replacement therapy is the mainstay of fluid therapy.
-Designing a replacement fluid therapy regimen requires consideration of the volume and type of fluids required as well as the route and rate of administration.
-The volume of fluid to give on a daily basis can be calculated using the following: volume to administer (L) = maintenance (60 mL/kg/day) + immediate losses (body wt [kg] × estimate of dehydration) + ongoing losses.
-Ongoing losses can be difficult to determine.
-Maintenance volumes are ∼1L/hr for adult horses.
-Dehydration can be estimated by using clinical and laboratory parameters (see Physical and Laboratory Parameters for Estimation of Dehydration in Horses).
-These numbers should be considered in relation to the horse's clinical condition.
-For example, a nervous horse may have a transiently high heart rate in response to excitement and a high PCV because of splenic contraction.
+Design of a fluid therapy regimen requires consideration of the volume required, the type of fluids needed, and the route and rate of administration.
+The volume to be administered over 24 hr can be calculated using the following formula: volume to administer (L) = maintenance rate (60 mL/kg/day) + estimated fluid deficit (body wt [kg] × estimate of dehydration) + estimate of ongoing losses.
+Maintenance fluid requirements are ~1 L/hr for adult horses (~450 kg) but are much lower if the animal is not eating.
+Dehydration can be estimated by using clinical and laboratory parameters (see Physical and Laboratory Parameters for Estimation of Dehydration in the Horse).
+These numbers should be considered in relation to the horse's age and clinical condition and are only an estimate of the deficit.
+For example, a nervous horse may have a transiently high heart rate in response to excitement and an increased PCV because of splenic contraction.

 |PrintOpen table in new window

 Ongoing losses are difficult to estimate, because losses from the GI tract are hard to measure.
 The equine GI tract secretes and resorbs the equivalent of the extracellular fluid volume (~30% of body wt) on a daily basis.
 If small intestinal ileus or obstruction is present, the amount of gastric reflux obtained can be easily quantitated to gauge losses.
 If the large intestine is not resorbing water (eg, diarrhea), fluid losses can be significant but difficult to measure.
 With severe diarrhea, ~50% of the extracellular fluids can be lost daily.